Government contract management is the process of storing, tracking, searching, and managing public-sector agreements after approval.

 This is not a story about a disorganized county.
 This is how most state and local government agencies operate.

 The pressure is only increasing.
-The GAO reported in the negotiated amount that the government-wide FOIA request backlog surpassed 200,000 for the first time.
-Complex requests more than doubled over the previous decade, while the proportion processed on time decreased.
+The GAO reported that the government-wide FOIA request backlog surpassed 200,000 for the first time in FY2022.

 At the state and local level, the deadlines are tighter.
 Every state has its own open records law: FOIA, Sunshine Law, Right to Know, Open Records Act.
 The names differ.
 The obligation doesn’t.